 List Building: Where to Start

-If you are creating direct marketing campaigns and are going to be using a mailer with a follow up phone call, you will need to construct LISTS (see page 153 in your Broker’s Guide).
+If you are creating direct marketing campaigns and are going to be using a mailer with a follow up phone call, you will need to construct LISTS (see page 153-155 in your Factoring 101 Broker’s Guide).
 To some extent, quality list building is an art, but it has become much easier due to the growth of the internet.
 In fact, you can easily construct a list of 100-200 quality recipients in the morning and have the mail batch out in the afternoon.

 When first starting out, you will want to create small lists of about 100 or so business owners….no more than you can follow up on within a week.
 A great sector to focus on for your first lists is services.
 To build a quick list of service providers, simply use any search engine to gather data.
 For example, run a search on “Janitorial Services in Tampa”.
 This will display dozens of janitorial companies for your first mailing.
 Do multiple searches until you have 120 businesses for you first mailing.
 Once you have the raw material, you will want to…